Old World, Minimalist, Natural, Small Lots

 Founded 2010 as a hobby that ran amok with 175 cases (~3200 cases in 2019 vintage).

 Two person team with full time jobs, a farm, and high density vineyard, and our talented Cellarmaster, Lorenza.

 We make wine in our own facility, not custom crush, providing a true native yeast environment.

-We lease vineyards under long term contract, row specific, with strict terms.
-Our growers are generally small, and symbiotic partners.
-Many are very unique, rare.
+We lease vineyards under long term, row specific contracts.
+Our growers are generally small, symbiotic partners.

 We produce about 15 small lots a year, ranging from 25-400 case lots.

 ALL wines are fermented with native yeast, and 100% complete Malic naturally.
 Judicious, minimal use of sulfur.
 No additions save S02.
 Typically unfiltered.
 NEVER any use of new oak.

 Whites: Typically neutral barrel fermentation, some stainless depending on variables/style.
 Crushed for skin 2-4 hours contact, pressed to barrel to ferment with solids, no settling, on heavy lees.
 Neutral barrel elevage 6-10 months.
 Racked 2x 30 days prior to bottling.
 Bottling aging typically 2-3 years prior to release.

 Reds: Fermented gently in small ½ and ¾ ton bins.
 (We don’t own any tanks.)
 Minimal hand punch downs.
 Whole cluster ranging from 20-100%.
 Pressed to neutral barrel for elevage for 6-10 months, on heavy lees, racked 1-2x before bottling